vmware/versatile-data-kit/examples/dag-example/README.md

         rows = [tuple(i.values()) for i in data] insert_query = """
-        INSERT INTO memory.default.test_metajob_one VALUES
+        INSERT INTO memory.default.test_dag_one VALUES
         """ + ", ".join(str(i) for i in rows)

         job_input.execute_query(
             """
-            CREATE TABLE IF NOT EXISTS memory.default.test_metajob_one
+            CREATE TABLE IF NOT EXISTS memory.default.test_dag_one
             (
                 id varchar,
                 first_name varchar,